The Ly$\alpha$, CIV, and HeII nebulae around J1000+0234: a galaxy pair at the center of a galaxy overdensity at $z=4.5$: Discussion

 Under the scenario of two different line emitting clouds in the J1000$+$0234 system, the observed wavelength difference between the line peaks in the \Lya\, and \heii\, line profiles could be a result of peculiar velocities and/or a different distance between them.
 If the velocity difference ($\delta_{v}$) is solely due to the Hubble flow, the peaks shift would imply a physical distance of $\delta_{v}/H_{0}\sim 5$\,Mpc.
 This value is comparable to the extent of the galaxy overdensity within which the J1000$+$0234 system resides (see Section\,\ref{subsect:environment}).
 We, therefore, consider this scenario unlikely.
 Instead, because J1000$+$0234 is a pair of likely interacting galaxies near the center of a galaxy overdensity, where peculiar velocities are on the order of a few hundred \kmps \citep[e.g.,][]{ceccarelli05, santucho20}, we would expect that the observed velocity offsets are largely driven by peculiar velocities.
-In this context, and based on the blue and red peak of the \heii\, and \Lya\, lines, the apparent two emitting clouds in the J1000+0234 system are approaching one another with a relative velocity of $\approx400$\,\kmps.
+In this context, and based on the blue and red peak of the \heii\, and \Lya\, lines, the apparent two emitting clouds in the J1000+0234 system are approaching one another { (or receding from each other after a passage)} with a relative velocity of $\approx400$\,\kmps.
 The relative motion between the multiple components in the J1000$+$0234 system could also explain the disagreement between the [C{\sc ii}]-derived redshift of J1000$+$0234$-$North \citep[$4.5391 \pm 0.0004$;][]{fraternali21} and the redshift of the \heii-emitting clouds ($z\approx 4.545$).
 A plausible scenario is that J1000$+$0234$-$North has a larger peculiar (negative) velocity --along the line of sight-- than the blue-shifted cloud within which the SMG/AGN is embedded (see right panel of Figure\,\ref{fig:kinematics_2}).
-Since there are no spectroscopic redshift measurements of J1000$+$0234$-$South, we can only hypothesize that this low-mass starburst is embedded in the red-shifted cloud and is on a collision course with the blue-shifted cloud and the massive SMG J1000$+$0234$-$North.
+Since there are no spectroscopic redshift measurements of J1000$+$0234$-$South, we can only hypothesize that this low-mass starburst is embedded in the red-shifted cloud and is { approaching (or receding from)} the blue-shifted cloud and the massive SMG J1000$+$0234$-$North.